Jessica Alba Goes Topless & Tells People To Get Their ‘Mind Out Of The Gutter’

 “Mind permanently guttered after seeing this.
 That’s the alba I remember!!!” said a fan.

 “Gutter?
-Nope, not there….,” claimed another fan.
+Nope, not there….” claimed another fan.

-Plus, some of Alba’s followers referred to her acting career.
+Plus, some of Jessica’s followers referred to her acting career.

 “You should go train with Keanu Reeves and be in John wick ch4,” suggested a follower.